 This population is found in the southwestern part of the country in the transition zone of the Biosphere Reserve of Niger's Regional Park W (central area of Kouré and dallol Bosso) and in a more northern area, located near Fandou and Dingazi, near Ouallam.
 These giraffes live in a highly anthropized environment and are increasingly subject to anthropogenic pressures due to the increasing demand for natural resources from local populations.

 This led the Nigerien authorities to develop a giraffe conservation strategy through several meetings, including those in October 2015, which approved the translocation of a group of giraffes from the Kouré area to the Gadabedji Wildlife Reserve.
-SCF set up the ecological monitoring system in Gadabedji Wildlife Area initially with the Pan Sahara Wildlife Survey PSWS project, with a first mission in March 2010, then in a second phase as part of the Niger Wildlife Corridor project with a mission in September 2014.
-Since then, SCF has supported the Nigerien authorities and in particular the management unit of the Gadabedji reserve in ecological monitoring activities.
+Sahara Conservation set up the ecological monitoring system in Gadabedji Wildlife Area initially with the Pan Sahara Wildlife Survey PSWS project, with a first mission in March 2010, then in a second phase as part of the Niger Wildlife Corridor project with a mission in September 2014.
+Since then, Sahara Conservation has supported the Nigerien authorities and in particular the management unit of the Gadabedji reserve in ecological monitoring activities.